gibber-cc/tidal.pegjs/README.markdown

 # tidal.pegjs

-`tidal.pegjs` is a parsing expression grammar for the (TidalCycles pattern language)[https://tidalcycles.org/patterns.html], written using (PEG.js)[http://pegjs.org].
+`tidal.pegjs` is a parsing expression grammar for the [TidalCycles pattern language](https://tidalcycles.org/patterns.html), written using [PEG.js](http://pegjs.org).
 The goal of the PEG is to easily translate strings of Tidal patterns into annotated JavaScript data structures for use in sequencing.

 ## Usage
 By default the file exports a global named `Tidal` that has a `parse` method for parsing patterns.